jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 Reaction powers trigger when a certain condition is met (in this case it’s “When an enemy player uses a super power”).
-When that happens you can pay an (and say “Objection” of course) and if you do it cancels the super power so it never takes effect.\
+When that happens you can pay an (and say “Objection” of course) and if you do it cancels the super power so it never takes effect.

 You can use a Reaction power at any time, as long as its trigger condition is met.
 However, like other super powers, you can only use it once per turn.

 ## Sif
 Set: Crossover\
-You can only recruit her by also paying a Might *(Fist/Green)* .
+You can only recruit her by also paying a Might *(Fist/Green)*.
 If you don’t have one to pay, you can’t recruit her.
-Note: If she appears somehow without getting recruited, you don’t have to pay a Might *(Fist/Green)* .
+Note: If she appears somehow without getting recruited, you don’t have to pay a Might *(Fist/Green)*.

 ## Stand Together
 Set: Crossover\
 **Stand Together** introduces **Reaction** Plot Twists to the game.
 When an enemy character uses a Super Power, after they pay any required power symbols, you can play **Stand Together** to cancel it before it takes effect.
 You must have at least as many face-up characters as the number of power symbols they paid.
 (If they paid none, then you don’t have to have any face-up characters.)

 ## Titania
 Set: A-Force\
 **Durable**\
 Titania has the new **Durable** keyword.
 This means if she gets stunned in some way that isn’t getting struck in combat, she recovers and doesn’t get wounded.

 However, if she was in the middle of combat when she got stunned (perhaps by Sin’s super power), even though she would recover immediately, getting stunned would still remove her from combat.

 ## Venom (MC)
 Set: Crossover\
 The Sinister Six have gained two new Main Characters to choose from.
-Remember, when you build a **Sinister Six** deck, you choose any six Sinister Six characters to go with that deck.\
+Remember, when you build a **Sinister Six** deck, you choose any six Sinister Six characters to go with that deck.

 **Relentless Bond**
 Venom’s **Relentless Bond** will put a +1/+1 counter on him whether or not he’s stunned.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNTU2MDYsLTIwNjE3MzM0MzgsLTcwMT
-c1Nzk3NCwtMTQzNzIwNzk3NCwtNDA4NzIxMjY2LC0xODk5NTk4
-NCwtODA5NTI5MTA0LC0xODkwODI3MDI3LC0xNDE1MzY0OTU5LD
-E0NDQwNDYwODgsNTk5NDk4MTA0LC0xNDIwMDY5NjE2XX0=
+eyJoaXN0b3J5IjpbNzUxMTk5ODcwLC0yMDYxNzMzNDM4LC03MD
+E3NTc5NzQsLTE0MzcyMDc5NzQsLTQwODcyMTI2NiwtMTg5OTU5
+ODQsLTgwOTUyOTEwNCwtMTg5MDgyNzAyNywtMTQxNTM2NDk1OS
+wxNDQ0MDQ2MDg4LDU5OTQ5ODEwNCwtMTQyMDA2OTYxNl19
 -->